-A good pick is important for moderate or advanced mandolin players, which are concerned about their sound and how a pick reacts and interacts with the approach as you attack the strings for maxiumn playabilty and tone.
+Good mandolin picks are important for moderate or advanced mandolin players, which are concerned about their sound and how a pick reacts and interacts with the approach as they attack the strings for maximum playability and tone.

 Getting a good pick is the cheapest way to make that much difference in tone.
 You can try changing your mandolin, but this will certainly prove expensive!

 Pick material is really important, as it affects tone and also durability.

 For example, Blue Chip Mandolin Picks are said to be made of Meldin, an industrial grade plastic that is extremely hard and very expensive.
 A small sheet of it cost about $1300.
 Some players report that with this pick they can play all night with almost no wear on the edges of the pick.
 Some even report they have had the same pick for 3 years of tough playing with no wear!.

 - Try a whole bunch of mandolin picks, to see which one you prefer.
 You can easily do that at music shops

 - If you’re taking lessons ask your teacher what he or she recommends.

 But, the bottom line remains, you don’t know if a pick is good for you, until you try it.